New BMW iX UK prices and specs confirmed ahead of November on-sale date

 - Dual electric motors

-More details of the new BMW iX have been revealed ahead of the all-electric SUV going on sale later in 2021.
+BMW has revealed prices and specs for the new iX electric car before it goes on sale in the UK in November 2021.
 This Tesla Model X and Audi e-tron alternative will be offered with a dual-motor setup available in a choice of two power outputs.
-In top-spec form, the BMW iX has more than 373 miles of range.
+In top-spec form, the BMW iX has 380 miles of range.

 New BMW iX design